root-foundation/root/README.md

 1. Each activity (i.e., node) has a notion of [complexity](https://en.wikipedia.org/wiki/Game_complexity): the number of possible states for that activity.
 For example: assembly work is less complex due to limited possibilities, whereas product design is far more complex due to exponentially more possibilities.
 Within the tree, sub-activities will be superexponentially less complex than their parent (explained later).
 2. A pair of similarly complex activities have a notion of "similarity": the more similar two activities are, the more seamlessly skill transfers between them.
 The tree-path distance between two activities (at the same complexity depth) represents the similarity between them.

-[^elo]: Go has a greater ELO spread amongst its top players than Chess, leading to far more [extreme outcomes](https://chatgpt.com/share/68776b0a-d10c-8004-b6d3-b0fa17344411).
+[^elo]: Go has a greater ELO spread amongst its top players than Chess, leading to more extreme outcomes.

 _Advancements_ (i.e., changes) tend to push us _upwards_ towards more complex activities by adding more complex activities (and sub-activities) to the tree while removing less complex ones.
 For example: spreadsheets removed many lower complexity activities related to bookkeeping while spawning many new branches and fields (e.g. analysis, risk modeling, etc.).
 Since extreme outcomes is a feature of complexity, advancement creates activities with more extreme outcomes.